Al-Lawatia: Religion

 Verbal history indicates that at one point they were Muslim Shia in various branches.
 They now follow the Twelver Shia Islam.
-Consequently, the new adopted doctrine of Twelver/Ja'fari grew within the Lawati tribe and the different branches were not accepted.
+Consequently, the new adopted doctrine of Twelver/Ja'fari grew within the Lawati and the different branches were not accepted.
 Hence, some retracted while others detached from the community.
-However, most present-day Lawatis are Twelver Shia Muslims and form the sect's stronghold within Oman.
+However, most present-day Lawatis are Twelver Shia Muslims and form the religion's stronghold within Oman.
 Through the uncommon occurrence of inter-tribal mingling, there are a small minority of Lawatis who have been brought up in mixed marriages either through mixed Shia/Sunni or Shia/Ibadhi traditions.

-Compared to the neighbouring UAE, Oman is known for the lack of marginalisation of the various sects and does not have the same anti-Shia problem systemic to the rest of the Gulf states.
-Ironically, Ibadhi Oman provides for them a more comfortable environment than even Shia-majority Bahrain due to the latter's monarchy-led discrimination and widespread oppression against the Shia.

 Language

 The native mother language of Al-Lawaties is Lawati language which is called in their own tongue as (Khojki).
 This idiom is genetically and morphologically related to the Sindhi language; a branch of the Indo-European tree.
 As it also shares common similarities with other spoken languages of the other ethnic groups in Oman e.g. Jadgali, Maimani and Al Saigh.
 Elderlies were fluent in both the written and the spoken Khojki.

 Arabic as a first language of Oman and all Arabia, is also held tightly by Al-Lawaties in parallel with their mother tongue language Khojki.
 However, the trend now within this community is to abandon their own native language and more people of the young generation are found not to know how to write nor speak it, most Lawatis today are not as fluent in Kojki as their ancestors as they consider Arabic their mothertongue with Kojki and English relegated to secondary languages.